kevinvanoevelen/concertpage/Readme.txt

-	Your new folder by the name of  ---  stuff  ---  has been created
+	Your new folder by the name of  ---  pers_page  ---  has been created